Scott H. Biram

-Scott H. Biram aka The Dirty Old One Man Band is an American musician whose music draws from a variety of styles, including blues, punk and outlaw country.
-One of the prominent musicians of the one-man band musical genre, Biram has appeared on national television shows such as NBC's The Tonight Show with Jay Leno and performed in prestigious and legendary venues such as Lincoln Center for the Performing Arts in New York City, CBGB in New York City, Hollywood Palladium in Los Angeles, California, The Fillmore in San Francisco, California, Roxy Theater in West Hollywood, California, The Roundhouse in London, United Kingdom, and Paradiso in Amsterdam, Netherlands.
-His music has been featured in many American television shows and films.
+Scott H. Biram, also known as The Dirty Old One Man Band, is an American musician whose music draws from various styles, including blues, punk, and outlaw country.
+A prominent musician of the one-man band musical genre, Biram has appeared on American national television shows such as NBC's The Tonight Show with Jay Leno and performed in prestigious venues such as Lincoln Center for the Performing Arts in New York City, CBGB in New York City, the Hollywood Palladium in Los Angeles, California, The Fillmore in San Francisco, California, the Roxy Theater in West Hollywood, California, The Roundhouse in London, United Kingdom, and Paradiso in Amsterdam, Netherlands.
+His music has been featured in a few American television shows and films.
 He has also appeared as himself in several films and documentaries.
 The Dirty Old One Man Band has continuously toured in the U.S., Canada, and Europe since 1998.

-Early life
+Personal life

 Biram was raised in Prairie Lea and San Marcos, Texas.
+He currently lives in Austin, Texas.

-In 1992, Biram graduated from San Marcos High School and in 1997 graduated with a Bachelor of Fine Arts degree from Texas State University, at that time known as Southwest Texas State University.
+In 1992, Biram graduated from San Marcos High School and in 1997 graduated with a Bachelor of Fine Arts degree from Texas State University, then known as Southwest Texas State University.